mconlon17/vivo-pump/uf_examples/people/README.md

 1. homedept_assignment_filter -- for homedepts matching patterns in the input file, assign to corresponding home departments.
 1. not_current_filter -- for people no longer at UF, set their working title and UF contact info to None
+1. null_value_filter -- replace all values of "NULL" with empty strings.
+Enterprise data containing "NULL" indicates an unknown or missing value.
+No change will be made in VIVO.
+1. types_filter -- create a multi-valued "types" field from values in VIVO, values in source, and UFCurrentEntity status.
+Result is a delimited field whose values are codes from the people_types.txt file
 1. ufid_exception_filter -- blanks the data of people on the exception list.
 These people will not be updated
 1. uri_exception_filter -- blanks the data of people on the exception list.
 These people will not be updated
-1. null_value_filter -- replace all values of "NULL" with empty strings.
-Enterprise data containing "NULL" indicates an unknown or missing value.
-No change will be made in VIVO.

 ## Handlers needed